GARAGE DOOR SPRING REPAIR

 The deciding factor in the number of torsion springs required for your door is its weight.
 Most single garage doors, made of aluminium or steel, only require one spring to provide the necessary torque to counter its weight.
 Larger residential doors will usually require a pair of springs.
 Extremely heavy doors, such as ornate wood garage doors, might require up to three or four springs.

-Although only one spring is necessary in the case of very light doors, installing a pair of springs eases the pressure and wear put on the center bearing, lengthening your hardware's life span.
+Although only one spring is necessary in the case of very light doors, installing a pair of springs is recommended as it eases the pressure and wear put on the center bearing, lengthening your hardware's life span.

 Garage door spring lifespan